**Acceptance to the college does not guarantee placement in the program**

 - Two letters of recommendation from employers, co-workers, previous employers or teachers.
 The recommended format for the letters of recommendation are listed below.

 - Most recent unofficial transcripts for: college, high school or GED and/or HSE.
 Official transcripts must be on file with the Office of the Registrar.

 - Proof of high school completion: unofficial copy of diploma, transcript, GED or HSE certificate.

-- Compass test scores for new college students only (Tested at the testing center located in the Meyerhoffer Building).
+- Placement test scores for new college students only

-Your compass scores and/or transcripts must show proof of ability to complete all general education course work within the first semester of the program.
-Inability to do so will forfeit your seat in the second semester of the program and you will have to re-apply to the board to advance place in second semester the following year.
+Your placement scores and/or transcripts must show proof of ability to complete all non-program required course work within the first semester of the program.
+Inability to do so will forfeit your seat in the second semester of the program and you will have to apply for readmission.

 Mail documents to: